zk-org/zk-nvim/README.md

       ---@param note table
       ---@return string?
       formatter = function(note)
-        return note.title or note.filenameStem or note.id or nil
+        return note.title or note.filenameStem or note.filename
       end,
       -- Only the fields set by `select` option above are available.
     },